JulianMiGoe/merit_microbes_repo/README.md

 - All scripts use relative paths from repository root

 ## Data Availability
-Raw sequencing data is available through NCBI SRA under BioProject [insert accession].
+The raw sequencing data is publicly available on the European Nucleotide Archive (ENA) under project accession number PRJEB91652 (https://www.ebi.ac.uk/ena/browser/view/PRJEB91652).
 Environmental data and processed datasets are included in this repository.

 ## Citation